Man sitting and looking off to the left.

 After all, emotions often motivate us to save.
 Love for our families, a need for security, and our hopes for the future are all powerful drivers when it comes to investing.

 Acknowledging that our emotions are part of what drives our behavior and comfort level with investing is valuable.
-To anticipate how emotions might affect your investing behavior, ask yourself questions like these:
+To anticipate how emotions might affect your investing behavior and to prevent emotional investing mistakes, ask yourself questions like these:

 Do I hate losing even more than I like winning?